-2.6.1 Main Challenges in Malaysia
+3.7 Main Challenges in Malaysia

 Efforts to increase the engineering workforce in Malaysia may well be an uphill task.
 For example, statistics showed that in 2014, only about 21% of students in upper secondary schools chose to study in science subjects, and this is one of the main contributors for the shrinking engineering workforce in Malaysia.
-It has also been the current trend for schools leavers to rush for their degrees.
+It has also been the current trend for school leavers to rush for degree courses only.
 This has left a great void for technicians at diploma levels.

-An analysis of the Science, Technology, Engineering and Mathematics (STEM) enrolment among students in Malaysia showed a worrying trend.
-In 2012, a total of 441,883 students enrolled in Form 1.
-However, in 2016, only 48.6% of those students continued on in STEM streams (23.7% in science, 8.8% in vocational and 16.1% in technical streams).
+An analysis of the Science, Technology, Engineering and Mathematics (STEM) enrolment among students in Malaysia shows a worrying trend.
+In 2012, a total of 441,883 students enrolled in Form 1.14 However, in 2016, only 48.6% of those students continued on in STEM streams (23.7% in science, 8.8% in vocational and 16.1% in technical streams).
 It showed a leakage of 17,755 students in Form 3 and another 34,037 in Form 5.
 And after the Form 5 Sijil Pelajaran Malaysia (SPM) examination, in 2017, only 19.8% of the students managed to continue on in Matriculation, Form 6 and Vocational College in STEM.
 This was only 8.5% of the Form 1 enrolment in year 2012 (see Figure 6)!

-Figure 6: STEM Enrolment
+Figure 6: STEM Enrolment in Malaysia

-The teaching profession seems to have lost its past glory and social status, and it has been quite a challenge to get qualified and experienced teachers and lecturers to teach and guide future generations of engineers.
+The teaching profession seems to have lost its past glory and social status, and it has been quite a challenge to get qualified and experienced teachers and lecturers to teach and guide future generations of engineering students.
 To add on to the challenges faced by engineering education, top down governance mechanism in schools and institutions of higher learning has more often than not restricts freedom for innovation.

 As Malaysia moves towards a knowledge-based digital economy, its requirement for a bigger pool of highly skilled engineering workforce will naturally increase.
 This has led to the increased demand for higher education, and consequently, to cater to the increasing demand, the number of institutions of higher learning will also increase, leading to keen competition and the constant struggle for survival.
+We must ensure quality of education is not compromised.

-In this era of globalisation and internationalisation where everyone and everything become more and more interconnected and interdependent, it is imperative that institutions of higher learning take on a global approach and explore new emerging areas.
-Not only that, they should also strive to enhance their graduates' employability by equipping them with skills fit for this globalised world while guiding them towards building a global human network for healthy exchanges, collaboration, and support.
+In this era of globalization and internationalization where everyone and everything become more and more interconnected and interdependent, it is imperative that institutions of higher learning take on a global approach and explore new emerging areas.
+Not only that, they should also strive to enhance their graduates' employability by equipping them with skills fit for this globalized world while guiding them towards building a global human network for healthy exchanges, collaboration, and support.